 The Operational Guidelines exist to provide clarity design and performance imperatives, so that consumers and SMEs have positive experiences.

 To provide clarity to ASPSPs to enable them to design effective and high-performing dedicated interfaces while fulfilling their regulatory obligations.

 The OG Checklist consolidates the requirements of the FCA Checklist1 and recommendations of the OG, and helps ASPSPs identify where they are conforming to the OG.
 Each element of the OBL Standard includes aspects which are either one, or a combination, of:

 CMA Order: These are required by the Order and only apply to the CMA9 banks as identified in the CMA Order.

-OBIE: These are items that OBIE believes would be particularly beneficial for PSUs and TPPs if implemented by ASPSPs based on consultation with a large number of stakeholders.
+OBL: These are items that OBL believes would be particularly beneficial for PSUs and TPPs if implemented by ASPSPs based on consultation with a large number of stakeholders.

 1In particular the FCA’s own questions which we refer to as the FCA Checklist from https://standards.openbanking.org.uk/wp-content/uploads/2022/04/contingency-exemption-request-form-2018.pdf which should be read alongside Chapter 17 of the PSRs Approach